watg/spree_paypal_express/README.markdown

 3. Enable auto_capture within Spree (as eCheck payments are only supported for purchase and not authorize requests).

      Spree::Config.set(:auto_capture => true)

+     **Please note if you accept foreign currency:**

+     Auto Capture will only work if you configure your Paypal Store like so:

+        Profile > My Selling Tools > Payment Receiving Preferences >

+        (this workflow may vary as Paypal updates their UI from time to time)

+        Block payments sent to me in a currency I do not hold:
+         [ ] Yes
+         [x] No, accept them and convert them to [Your Default Currency] [ ] Ask Me

 Configuration